 * Hours may vary depending on the complexity and number of operational events, degraded conditions, LERs/SERs, personnel performance issues, and NOEDs at the site.

 ** Upon receipt, screen and prioritize LER/SER reviews based on their risk significance and perceived importance to safety and security.
 LER/SER reviews should be completed within 1 year of receipt.
-Additional time may be required for LERs/SERs involving requests for additional information, , or investigations.
+Additional time may be required for LERs/SERs involving requests for additional information, technical assistance requests, or investigations.
 Submitted and subsequently cancelled LERs/SERs shall be reviewed along with the cancelling letter.

 71153-01 INSPECTION OBJECTIVES